shaunsmith/functionslab/README.md

 1. Function Basics
 2. Java Functions and Unit testing
 3. Troubleshooting Functions
-4. Customizing the function execution environment
+4. Automatically invoking functions with OCI Events service
-5. Calling functions using oci-curl
+5. Functions clients including the OCI SDK
-6. Functions clients including the OCI SDK
+6. Calling functions using oci-curl
-7. Invoking functions automatically with OCI Events
+7. Customizing the function execution environment

 Step one is getting your environment setup.